etianen/py.sh/README.md

 If you create a `.env` script in the root of your project, it will be sourced by the shell before any `./py.sh run` commands are run, and at the start of every `./py.sh activate` session.

-**Note:** It's traditional to use this to configure environmental variables for your project.
-You'll probably want to add the `.env` script to your `.gitignore` file.
+**Note:** It's traditional to use this to configure environmental variables for your local environment.
+You'll probably want to add the `.env` script to your `.gitignore` file too.

 ### Creating a standalone archive